invertase/react-native-firebase/pages/guides/getting-started-with-cloud-functions.md

 To find out more about Cloud Functions, view [Firebase's documentation](https://firebase.google.com/docs/functions/?utm_source=invertase&utm_medium=react-native-firebase&utm_campaign=tutorial).

+> This guide assumes you have a React Native & Firebase project setup and ready to use.

 ## What are we building?

-This tutorial will create a simple API endpoint which returns a list of products using the [Faker](https://www.npmjs.com/package/faker) library.
+This tutorial will create a simple endpoint which returns a list of products using the [Faker](https://www.npmjs.com/package/faker) library.
 This data will be used to create a simple product listing screen on your React Native application.

 ### Installing the Firebase CLI